The Blair Witch Project: Development

 Development of The Blair Witch Project began in 1993.
 While film students at the University of Central Florida, Daniel Myrick and Eduardo Sánchez were inspired to make the film after realizing that they found documentaries on paranormal phenomena scarier than traditional horror films.
 The two decided to create a film that combined the styles of both.
 In order to produce the project, they, along with Gregg Hale, Robin Cowie and Michael Monello, started Haxan Films.
 The namesake for the production company is Benjamin Christensen's 1922 silent documentary horror film Häxan (English: Witchcraft Through the Ages).

 Myrick and Sánchez developed a 35-page screenplay for their fictional film, intending dialogue to be improvised.
 The directors placed a casting call advertisement in Backstage in June 1996, asking for actors with strong improvisational abilities.
 The informal improvisational audition process narrowed the pool of 2,000 actors.

 According to Heather Donahue, auditions for the film were held at Musical Theater Works in New York City.
 The advertisement said a "completely improvised feature film" would be shot in a "wooded location".
 Donahue said that during the audition, Myrick and Sánchez posed her the question: "You've served seven years of a nine-year sentence.
 Why should we let you out on parole?" to which she had to respond.
 Joshua Leonard said he was cast due to his knowledge of how to run a camera, as no omniscient camera was used to film the scenes.

 Pre-production began on October 5, 1997, and Michael Monello became a co-producer.
 In developing the mythology behind the film, the creators used many inspirations.
 For instance, several character names are near-anagrams: Elly Kedward (The Blair Witch) is Edward Kelley, a 16th-century mystic, and Rustin Parr, the fictional 1940s child-murderer, began as an anagram for Rasputin.
 The Blair Witch is said to be, according to legend, the ghost of Elly Kedward, a woman banished from the Blair Township (latter-day Burkittsville) for witchcraft in 1785.

 The directors incorporated that part of the legend, along with allusions to the Salem witch trials and Arthur Miller's 1953 play The Crucible, to play on the themes of injustice done to those who were classified as witches.

 The directors also cited influences such as the television series In Search of..., and horror documentary films Chariots of the Gods and The Legend of Boggy Creek.
-Other influences included commercially successful horror films such as The Shining, Alien, The Omen, and Jaws—the latter film being his major influence, as the film hides the witch from the viewer for its entirety, increasing the suspense of the unknown.
+Other influences included commercially successful horror films such as The Shining, Alien, The Omen, and Jaws—the latter film being their major influence, as the film hides the witch from the viewer for its entirety, increasing the suspense of the unknown.

 In talks with investors, the directors presented an eight-minute documentary, along with newspapers and news footage.
 The documentary was aired on the television series Split Screen hosted by John Pierson on August 6, 1998.